 Of course, your local grocery store might have some good flower options as well.
 It’s not uncommon to find Rainforest Alliance certified bouquets at places like Costco, Trader Joe’s, Whole Foods, Kroger, and more.

-Lastly, a couple of other online flower shops that are similar to Bouqs and Enjoy Flowers are Revased and Urban Stems.
-ReVased works with sustainably-minded famers while also donating flowers to non-profit organizations, and they offer both one-time bouquet purchases along with flower subscriptions.
-Urban Stems works directly with Rainforest Alliance Certified farms and also offers one-time bouquets, flower subscriptions, dried flowers, and potted plants.
+Another unique other online flower shop is ReVased.
+ReVased works with sustainably-minded farmers while also donating flowers to non-profit organizations, and they offer both one-time bouquet purchases along with flower subscriptions.

 Flowers that are grown in an organic and sustainable way are better for the soil, our ecosystems, and the communities growing them.
 The next time you want to send a flowery message to a loved one, shop from one of the online flower shop or use one of the directories above to find slow- and locally-grown flowers near you!